 Other Factors that Could Affect Cash Requirements.
-In addition to the above factors, our liquidity and capital resources could be affected by: $\frac{1}{2} \left(\frac{1}{2} \right) \left($
+In addition to the above factors, our liquidity and capital resources could be affected by:

-- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution business segment, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas for storage; - increases in interest expense in connection with debt refinancings; - various regulatory actions; and - various of the risks identified in "Risk Factors."
+- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution business segment, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas for storage; - increases in interest expense in connection with debt refinancings; - various regulatory actions; and - various of the risks identified under "Risk Factors" in Item 1 of the CERC Corp.
+Form 10-K.